 St. Andrews Church – Button Oak

-There is limited parking next to the building and no churchyard, although the parish still looks after Dowles Churchyard, nearer to Bewdley, on the site of the former Dowles church, demolished in 1956.
-The church is supported by a friendly and loyal congregation.
+There is limited parking next to the building and no churchyard, although the parish still looks after Dowles Churchyard nearer to Bewdley – on the site of the former Dowles church, demolished in 1956.
+The Church is supported by a friendly and loyal congregation.

-Brian Wood is also a good point of contact for St Andrew’s Button Oak – 01299 404363
+Brian Wood is also a good point of contact for St. Andrew’s on 021299 404363